• Skip to primary navigation

 Lemon macarons are a zesty twist on the classic French treat!
 With crisp, airy shells and a smooth lemon ganache filling plus a tangy lemon curd heart, these homemade French macarons are full of fresh citrus flavor.

-Made using the French meringue method, the French macaron shells come out perfectly crunchy with just the right sweetness.
+Made using the French macaron method, the French macaron shells come out perfectly crunchy with just the right sweetness.
 The creamy lemon ganache and lemon curd center add a bright, tangy layer that lemon lovers will adore.

 Perfect for any occasion, this easy lemon macarons recipe is a guaranteed hit—fresh, colorful, and full of flavor in every bite!